 That’s what happens to me with Italian perché/ per favore and Spanish por qué/ por favor.
 The Spanish pronunciation always comes out automatically whenever I say the Italian version.
 It’s unavoidable, especially in the beginning.

-I agree with the latter opinion because the only reason I was (I still am) able to learn two languages at the same time is literally because of the above reason.
-If you’ve been following my blog you know that learning two languages at once is very common to me and in my country.
+I agree with the latter opinion because the only reason I was (and I still am) able to learn two languages at the same time is literally because of the above reason.

-There was a time I learned both English and Arabic (during high school and university) / Spanish and German / Spanish and Thai/ Spanish and Italian.
-The reason it’s doable is because I’ve been learning both English and Spanish for quite a while, so adding another language to it isn’t a problem.
+The reason it’s doable is because I’ve been learning English and Spanish for quite a while, so adding another language to it isn’t a problem.

 Language learning is a skill that can be developed - FluentU

 The good thing about learning two languages at the same time is you can experiment with them.
-You can either use the same method that you’re using in one language or use a totally different method.
+You can either use the same method that you’re using in one language or use a different method.

 Experimenting is fun.
 You may want to rethink this if the timing isn’t right for you.
-If that’s the case you might want to read this.
+If that’s the case you might want to read this (the best way to learn a language).
 Find out which one works best regardless of whether you’re a newbie or an advanced learner.
-Never rely on just one method, diversify it.

-It always surprises me whenever I do this because as much as I hate going out of my comfort zone, I know that I have to try everything in order to actually enjoy and make the process less stressful.
+It always surprises me whenever I do this because as much as I hate going out of my comfort zone, I know that I have to try everything to actually enjoy and make the process less stressful.

 If before you think learning through cartoons like a child would isn’t effective you might actually change your perspective.